Crowndev/bitcore-crown/auxpow.md

 c5 a4 aa 7d 16 e3 d1 f0 80 a7 35 4c 91 94 00 96 6c bf 07 f3 96 99 43 01 00 00 00 00 00 00 00 00
 ```

-For other blocks, if its parent block hash is small enough to meet Bitcoin difficulty, it will be included in both Crown and Bitcoin blockchains.
+For other blocks, if its parent block hash is small enough to meet Bitcoin difficulty, this parent block will be included in both Crown and Bitcoin blockchains.
 But such case is very rare.
 In most cases it will only meet Crown difficulty, so it will be included only in the Crown blockchain.